Key takeaways:

 Fatty liver disease:

-Non-alcoholic fatty liver disease (NAFLD) is caused by increased fat stored in the liver.
+Non-alcoholic fatty liver disease (NAFLD, MAFLD) is caused by increased fat stored in the liver.
 This can eventually lead to liver disease.
 TNF-alpha, as well as a couple of other inflammatory cytokines, are increased in fatty liver disease.
 Research using animals that were genetically altered to reduce TNF-alpha levels shows that TNF-alpha is a driving factor in fatty liver disease.[ref][ref]

-Related article: Fatty liver disease (NAFLD) genes
+Related article: Fatty liver disease (NAFLD, MAFLD) genes

 TNF Genotype Report